SodaiCMR/Weekly_Machine_Learning_Challenge/README.md

 ---

-## 📦 Week 1: Anime Character Image Classifier 🎴
+## 📦 Week 1: Image Classifier 🎴

 ### 🧩 Objective

-Build a computer vision model capable of identifying anime characters from images.
+Build a computer vision model capable of identifying different images (i specifically used anime characters but you are free to use any kind of images).

 ### 🛠️ Steps Overview

 1. **Web Scraping**:
-   Create my own dataset of anime character images using a web scraper.
-This involves:
+   Created my own dataset of anime character images using a web scraper from https://myanimelist.net/character.php website.
-   - Grabbing characters images from https://myanimelist.net/character.php
-   - Resize every image to 300*300px

 2. **Image Preprocessing**:
    - Resize, normalize, and augment images.
    - Organize into labeled directories for supervised learning.

 3. **Model Building**:
-   - Train a CNN (using TensorFlow, or Keras).
+   - Train a CNN (using TensorFlow, Keras...).
-   - Evaluate using accuracy, precision, recall, and F1-score.
+   - Evaluate using accuracy.

-4. **Inference Pipeline**:
-   - Build a simple script or interface to input an image and return predicted character.

 ---